jrosen48/fb-privacy-the-conversation/manuscript.md

 3. Finally, opt-in media release policies that contain extensive information about _how_ schools and districts will post about students can be used instead of opt-out policies that place the burden about parents to express that they do not wish for photos of their child to be included in posts on social media.

 ## Conclusion

-The _potential_ threats we raised above could appear far-fetched, and we recognize that the harm to students to this point has not, thankfully, manifested.
-But, these photos on schools’ and districts’ pages may represent the largest unstructured but accessible collection of identifiable images of minors in the United States, and, if accessed, could pose serious harms in the future.

 Because of the potential for harm, we argue that while we individually and collectively work out what safeguards we will take to protect our privacy, we should [like technology reporter Kara Swisher argues we should *all* be](https://www.nytimes.com/2019/12/24/opinion/location-privacy.html))just a little paranoid about privacy].
 We think this should especially be the case when it comes to students, who may not provide explicit permission to be included within posts.